sbzappa/marabot/README.md

 ## Available commands

 - `!race <presetName>`: Generate a race using the specified preset.
-- `!custom`: Generate a custom race using the .json preset file attached to this message (only available to people with a race organizer role for security reasons).
 - `!preset <presetName>`: Display information for the specified preset.
 - `!presets`: Display all available presets.
 All presets are in the `presets/` folder.
 - `!newpreset [rawOptions]`: Generate a JSON preset (with options filled in, if given).
 Only available in DMs to reduce spam.